VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Related Works

 \textbf{Unsupervised Representation Alignment:} Unsupervised multi-modal alignment typically relies on specific metrics.
-Wasserstein distance (WD) \citep{peyre2019computational}, a.k.a Earth Mover’s distance (EMD)-based optimal transport (OT) algorithms have widely been adopted to various domain alignment tasks, including sequence-to-sequence learning \citep{chen2018improving}, few-shot learning \citep{zhang2020deepemd}, knowledge distillation \citep{balaji2019normalized}, unsupervised domain adaptation \citep{balaji2019normalized}, generative networks \citep{han2015learning, genevay2018learning, mroueh2018sobolev, mroueh2019sobolev}, and multi-modal learning \citep{yuan2020advancing, chen2020uniter, kim2021vilt, li2022clip, pramanick2022multimodal}.
-Previous VLP methods \citep{chen2020uniter, kim2021vilt}, which use OT-based patch-word alignment, only utilize WD.
-However, we argue that jointly modeling Gromov-Wasserstein distance (GWD) \citep{peyre2016gromov} and Wasserstein distance (WD) results in a superior multi-modal alignment for intricate images.
+Wasserstein distance \citep{peyre2019computational}, a.k.a EMD-based optimal transport (OT) algorithms have been widely adopted to various domain alignment tasks, including sequence-to-sequence learning \citep{chen2018improving}, few-shot learning \citep{zhang2020deepemd}, knowledge distillation \citep{balaji2019normalized}, unsupervised domain adaptation \citep{balaji2019normalized}, generative networks \citep{han2015learning, genevay2018learning, mroueh2018sobolev, mroueh2019sobolev}, and multi-modal learning \citep{yuan2020advancing, chen2020uniter, kim2021vilt, li2022clip, pramanick2022multimodal}.
+Previous VLP methods \citep{chen2020uniter, kim2021vilt}, which use OT-based patch-word alignment, only utilize the Wasserstein distance.
+However, we argue that jointly modeling GWD \citep{peyre2016gromov} and WD results in a superior multi-modal alignment for intricate images.
 To the best of our knowledge, this is the first work to apply WD and GWD-based optimal transport for feature-level alignment in VLP.